Blue poison dart frog: Poison

 The blue poison dart frog primarily employs pumiliotoxins (PTXs) to dissuade predation.
 PTXs are potent neurotoxins that disrupt neural signalling by binding to and forcing open ion channels, functionally disabling signalling potential.
 They are not as potent as the batrachotoxins employed by other species of poison dart frog (such as the golden poison dart frog), but are still sufficiently poisonous to discourage predation.
 There is a species of snake, the Northern redbelly, or fire-bellied snake, that has developed a resistance to these compounds.

 Like all similar species, the blue poison dart frog does not produce the poison that it excretes onto its skin.
 Instead, they collect the poisons they use from the insects they prey on, in what is known as "sequestration".
 When bred in captivity, they will not develop poison, unless fed a diet including insects with the toxic alkaloid compounds they use.
-In a similar vein, wild-caught poison dart frogs that are kept in captivity will become less poisonous over time.
+For the same reason, wild-caught poison dart frogs that are kept in captivity will become less poisonous over time.

 Poison dart frogs can utilise anywhere from dozens to hundreds of compounds in their poison, most of which have yet to be catalogued or attributed to a dietary source.
 While they cannot produce toxic compounds, some species can alter the poisons they ingest to increase their toxicity.
 As a morph of the dyeing poison dart frog, blue poison dart frogs have this ability, being able to metabolise pumiliotoxin into allopumiliotoxin, a compound five times as potent.

 Although poison dart frogs are so named for their use as a poison additive to darts and arrows by indigenous peoples, only certain species, namely from the genus Phyllobates, were ever actually used to this purpose.